antirez/lamernews/README.md

 ===

 Lamer news is a Ruby/Sinatra/Redis/jQuery application.
-You just need Ruby 1.8.7 with the following gems:
+You need to install Redis and Ruby 1.8.7 with the following gems:

 * redis
 * hiredis
 * sinatra
 * json
-* digest/sha1
-* digest/md5
 * ruby-hmac
-* openssl (not required but suggested to speedup password hashing)

 How to contribute
 ===